1979 Purdue Boilermakers football team

 The 1979 Purdue Boilermakers football team represented Purdue University in the 1979 Big Ten Conference football season.
 Led by third-year head coach Jim Young, the Boilermakers compiled an overall record of 10–2 with a mark of 7–1 in conference play, placing second in the Big Ten.
 Purdue was invited to the Astro-Bluebonnet Bowl, where the Boilermakers defeated Tennessee.
 The team played home games at Ross–Ade Stadium in West Lafayette, Indiana.

+This is Purdue's only 10-win season in program history as of 2026.